jamboid/Fuzz/README.md

 ### 1. Specify base styles using CSS3 selectors

-With Fuzz 1.0 you added a prefix-only class to an element to add basic properties (e.g. "fd" as base class added to each Field element).
+Fuzz 1.0 required adding a prefix-only class to an element to add basic properties (e.g. "fd" as a base class added to each Field element).
 Fuzz 2.0 removes the need for this extra class by using CSS3 selectors to target the prefix portion of the new class name structure.

 For example, we can add basic properties to a navigation Component, **cp_Nav**, by using the CSS selector **[class^="cp_"]**.